Do you know about the THIRD type of autoimmune thyroid disease?

 - In patients with pituitary dysfunction (central hypothyroidsm), many of whom cannot secrete any TSH during adequate thyroid treatment, thyroid gland volume and function is usually maintained despite TSH deficiency (Persani et al, 2019).

-Therefore, current science points to the copresence of both “blocking” and “cleavage” TSH receptor antibodies as the likely cause of thyroid gland atrophy (severe shrinkage).
+Therefore, current science points to the TBAb in addition to other factors as the likely cause of thyroid gland atrophy (severe shrinkage), just as Hashimoto’s is caused by TPOab in addition to other factors.

 AT patients with incomplete atrophy can flip between hypo and hyper status